mleonardallen/CarND-Behavioral-Cloning/README.md

 ## Training

-A trained model is to predict a steering angle given a camera image.
-Before sending our images into the network for training, we can improve performance by limiting how much data is stored in memory as well as image preprocessing.
+A trained model is able to predict a steering angle given a camera image.
+But, before sending our recorded images and steering angle data into the network for training, we can improve performance by limiting how much data is stored in memory as well as image preprocessing.

 ### Image Generator